Some parties, mediahouses never talk of Bengal’s growth; state making strides in MSME sector: CM | Business

 She noted that rural self-help groups have stitched five lakh school uniforms for students of state-run and state-aided schools.

-''We are focusing on skill development which took new dimensions amid the pandemic.
+''We are focusing on skill development which took new dimensions in the midst of the pandemic.
 Online-based home delivery services are employing many youths.
 We have to impart training to them and make West Bengal the front runner in this sector,'' she stated.

 ''If a TV set is not working, those trained in TV repair in our training institutes can be hired in apart from the mechanics that are into the business.
 That way, options increase for common people.
 Our Utkarsha Bangla scheme is aimed at doing that,'' she said.